Free clothes, back to school supplies and furniture Boston and Suffolk County.

-Items offered in Boston Massachusetts from clothing closets and thrift stores can help low income families.
-There are clothes given to workers, free school supplies, diapers, furniture and many other goods.
+Find how and where to get free stuff including furniture, clothes, appliances, back to school supplies and other goods in the Boston Massachusetts region.
+Charities, churches, and non-profits help low income families, the disabled, and elderly among others.
+There are clothes given to workers, free school supplies, diapers, furniture, computers for students, winter coats and many other goods.
 A number of non-profits, charities, and other organizations are committed to helping the less fortunate.
-There may be free clothes for the unemployed, and struggling, and the agencies help people meet their needs and make it through a difficult period.
+There may be free clothes for the working poor, unemployed or furniture for formerly homeless.
+The agencies help people meet their needs and make it through a difficult period.

 The centers rely heavily on donations from the community (including Suffolk County) so resources will vary.
-The Boston locations may have free winter coats, work suits, school supplies, baby supplies (diapers and formula), and free Christmas toys and gifts.
+The Boston free furniture and clothing banks may have free winter coats, work suits, school supplies, baby supplies (diapers and formula), bedroom sets, couches, and free Christmas toys and gifts among other stuff.
 Many Suffolk County centers are focused on assisting children, seniors, and those families who are out of options.

 Some sites may offer other assistance such as employment services or limited amount of financial support for everyday living costs.
 Of particular focus is on providing assistance during the winter, and free winter coats may be given during that time frame.